 Last night I met a male friend for dinner whom I've known since first grade - quite a long while.
 I'd told him via email that I'm trans a couple of months ago and he was supportive, so he wasn't particularly surprised when I appeared in skinny jeans, athletic pumps, and with studs in my earlobes.
 He's a successful corporate attorney and is friendly, very articulate, and handsome with designer glasses, died hair, and clothing that while very casual were color- and style-perfect for the occasion.
-But as an attorney, and a man, he consistently talked over me, peppering me with questions and thoughts while I tried to hold up my side of the conversation.
-Things like:

 When I was young my handwriting was awful.
 So bad that all too often I couldn't read it myself.
 It was a scrawl; I just didn't care.
 About 35 years ago when I started working with computers I forgot how to write in cursive.
 I'd either type out notes/letters on the keyboard or use printed capital letters, trying to mimic an architect's hand.
 I was still able to sign my name in cursive but it's always been a scribble, identifiable as mine but otherwise indecipherable.
 Until a couple of months ago.

 The last couple of weeks have been busy.
 I had a first meeting with a new gender therapist (Shannon), my eyebrows waxed by a stylist (Zed), and an evaluation with a very experienced voice coach (Sandy).
 I’ve also started drafting my transition plan that I’ll review with Shannon when we meet again in September – after I return from Alaska.

 I mentioned to Sandy (the voice coach) that I want to start low-dose HRT in September as a way to dip my toe in the water.
 She advised that I get some doct